digicatapult/bridgeAI-MLOps-knowledge-hub/corporate_perspective/prerequisites.md

   The team chose Amazon S3 as the data storage system.
 Digital Catapult is already using AWS for a few other projects and our technologists are comfortable with this technology.
   <br>
   <br>
-  An evaluation of feature store software the team considered using, and decided on, can be found <a href="./mlops_big_picture/versioning.html" target="_blank">here</a>.
+  An evaluation of feature store software the team considered using, and decided on, can be found in the Resources section of this page.

   </div>
 </div>